m19v/m19v.github.io/docs/tutorials/software-engineering/kubernetes.md

 #### 10.3.1.3.
 Asymmetric Encryption

-Asymmetric encryption is a cryptographic method that uses a pair of keys—a public key for encryption and a private key for decryption—allowing secure communication where the public key can be shared openly while the private key remains confidential.
+Asymmetric encryption is a cryptographic method that uses a pair of keys—a public key for encryption and a private key for decryption-allowing secure communication where the public key can be shared openly while the private key remains confidential.

 #### 10.3.1.4.
 Asymmetric Encryption - SSH